csprance/next-smrt/README.md

 # Next-SMRT
 > Next.js, Styled Components, Material-UI, Redux (With Typesafe-Actions), Typescript

+A lot of the next.js examples have some of those features but not all together.
+So I decided to roll them all into one boilerplate.

+I use it to kickstart everything I do now.
+Works great in production!

 ## Example TODO List App
 ![Example To Do App](https://csprance.com/shots/2018-08-12_80391bbd-a273-454b-9d85-f45c0bca6d37.png)